HomepageEntertainmentStreamingAT&T TV Review of 2025

 Methodology

-We evaluated AT&T TV based on customer satisfaction, industry benchmarks, starting package price, starting channels and contract length to determine Reviews.com scores and create our best TV provider reviews.
+We evaluated DIRECTV (formerly AT&T TV) based on customer satisfaction, industry benchmarks, starting package price, starting channels and contract length to determine Reviews.com scores and create our best TV provider reviews.
+We also account for relevant regulatory shifts that affect pricing and contracts (e.g., FCC all‑in pricing and ETF bans for cable/DBS).
 To compare TV providers with other brands across the board, we calculate each Reviews.com score based on the following:

 • Customer Satisfaction: Reviews.com used J.D.
-Power’s 2020 Residential Television Service Provider Satisfaction Study to calculate an average rating of TV providers across all applicable regions.
+Power’s 2020 Residential Television Service Provider Satisfaction Study as updated by the latest U.S. Wireline Satisfaction Studies to calculate an average view of TV providers across applicable regions.

-• Starting Price: TV service providers that had lower starting prices for its basic packages received higher scores than providers that had higher prices for basic service.
+• Starting Price: TV service providers that had lower starting prices for basic packages received higher scores than providers with higher prices for basic service.

 • Available Channels: To offset the value of TV providers’ starting prices, we compared the number of channels available in the basic packages.
 If the provider had plenty of channels, but a higher starting price, these two scores balanced it out.